2024 policy

-Randstad Canada’s leadership, executive and management team is committed to promoting a safe and healthy work environment for all of its employees including all contractors, suppliers, visitors, and customers.
+Randstad Canada’s leadership, executive and management team are dedicated to fostering a safe and healthy work environment for all its employees, contractors, suppliers, visitors, and customers.

 employer commitment